repque/support-assistant/simplified_flow_diagram.md

 ## **Key Success Factors**

-- ✅ **Vector Embeddings**: Semantic search with sentence-transformers, no keyword fallbacks
+- **Vector Embeddings**: Semantic search with sentence-transformers
-- ✅ **Context Awareness**: Skips redundant steps based on user's stated facts
+- **Context Awareness**: Skips redundant steps based on user's stated facts
-- ✅ **Generic Feed Support**: Works with any feed type through intelligent parameter substitution
+- **Generic Feed Support**: Works with any feed type through intelligent parameter substitution
-- ✅ **LLM-Based Decisions**: All logic decisions made by LLM, no hardcoded business rules
+- **LLM-Based Decisions**: All logic decisions made by LLM
-- ✅ **Gap Detection**: Recursively searches for missing implementation details
+- **Gap Detection**: Recursively searches for missing implementation details
-- ✅ **Smart Silence**: Won't respond to vague requests or review requests
+- **Smart Silence**: Won't respond to vague requests or categories marked for direct escalation (ex: bless requests)
-- ✅ **Real LLM**: Uses actual OpenAI/Anthropic APIs, no mocking
-- ✅ **Multi-Team**: Handles both ATRS and Core teams
+- **Multi-Team**: Can be configured for use by multiple teams, with team-specific categories